lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * payload = MAC_2

-   Explanation: COSE constructs the input to the Signature Algorithm as:
+   COSE constructs the input to the Signature Algorithm as:

    * The key is the private authentication key of the Responder.